 Yes, we have a new kid on the block, for Wi-Fi enthusiasts the better the security the safer they feel, and of course would make them surf more.
 Internet has been part of our daily lives, therefore securing our activities in the world of the cloud is something more to consider.
 WPA3 is said to be more secured, contains more features and convenient for users who have devices that support WPA3.
-But does it occur to these enthusiasts that new standards or even new technologies are often bundled with vulnerabilities?
+But does it occur to these enthusiasts that new standards or even new technologies are often bundled with wifi security vulnerabilities?

 Ideally no, but in reality, such new protocols and systems are always birthed together with a vulnerability no matter how careful nor securely it was designed during the planning phase.
 In which most users do not think, therefore it is always the new users who fall victim to such vulnerabilities that are hackable.
 We will be writing a separate article which focuses on the new WPA3 Standard.

 What does a hackable wifi device mean?
 Free internet access!
 Wait but there is more, knowledgeable hackers may steal your passwords which can be used for identity theft by these cybercriminals.
 There is no fraud detection by normal means on the new protocol, or on any device with how these vulnerabilities work.